njokuScript/ripple-pay/README.md

 ## Product Design
 * Users are guided to a Login/Signup page
-* Home page displays the users information, account balance, and navigation options
+* Home page displays the users information and navigation options
-* Deposit allows for users to request a monetary amount to be drawn from the users' exchange market account
+* Request allows for users to request a monetary amount to be drawn from another user's account
-* Withdraw is the inverse action that deposits users' funds into their exchange market account
+* Send is the inverse action that sends users funds into their account
 * Search page has functionality to be able to search for users within application
 * About page displays app details and company profile